RimuTec/AspNetCore.SpaServices.Extensions/README.md

         });

         // ... other code left out for brevity

-        app.UseStaticFiles(); // <-- this line may already exist
-        app.UseSpaStaticFiles(); // <-- this line may already exist

-        // ... other code left out for brevity
     }
     ```
-    **Important:** The two terminal handlers - `UseStaticFiles()` and `UseSpaStaticFiles()` - must be added to the HTTP request pipeline **after** adding `UseWebpackDevelopmentServer()`.
-Otherwise the terminal handlers will try handling the requests for bundles, and as a consequence the webpack development server middleware will never see those requests.
-As a result hot module reloading (HMR) will not work.

-4. Add a file `package.json` in folder `wwwroot` with the following content:
+4. Add a file `package.json` in folder `MyApp` with the following content:

     ```json
     {